Skyscanner/backpack/packages/bpk-component-infinite-scroll/README.md

 | renderLoadingComponent  | func                             | false    | null          |
 | renderSeeMoreComponent  | func                             | false    | null          |
 | seeMoreAfter            | number                           | false    | null          |

+### `seeMoreAfter`

+`seeMoreAfter` is how many scrolls should happen before a 'See more' button is displayed.
+This only happens once.